 The best way to reach a large audience with a specific message is through campaigns.
 OPDV has conducted campaigns targeted to men, teenagers, parents, victims and the general public.
 We have used television, radio, billboards, bus cards, mall kiosks, web banners, social media and print materials.

-Our current campaign is:
+Our annual campaign is:

 - Shine the Light on Domestic Violence by turning New York State purple!